 Post your Requirement

 Silicone Sealants could be of two kinds :

 - Neutral Cure Sealants

-Silicone Sealants could be of two kinds namely Neutral Cure Sealants and Acetoxy Cure Sealants and could be further segregated into high modulus and low modulus sealants.
+Silicone sealants could be further segregated into high modulus and low modulus sealants.
 These terms are defined as

-Acetoxy Cure Sealants– Acetoxy silicone sealants release acetic acid (which smells a little like vinegar) as they cure.
+Acetoxy silicone sealants release acetic acid (which smells a little like vinegar) as they cure.
 It is more rigid and the full cure is quick.
 It generally has poor adhesion qualities.

 This kind of sealant is rigid and less flexible.

-Hence low Modulus Neutral Cure Silicone is best for PVC windows as it is flexible, allows high movement and has excellent adhesion.
+Hence low Modulus Neutral Cure Silicone is best for PVC windows as it is flexible, allows high movement, and has excellent adhesion.